Communication & Multimedia Design course summary

 CMD specials

-- Incubators for entrepreneurship (students are given the opportunity to do business!)
+- Incubators for entrepreneurship (students are encouraged and supported to start their own businesses!)

 Graduation project